adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 :::warning

-Decrecated and femoved in version 5.
-Better to use http server (nginx, etc) to handle static files
+Deprecated and removed in version 5.
+It is better to use an HTTP server (Nginx, etc.) to handle static files.
 :::

 ```bash